Distributed controller synthesis for deadlock avoidance: Two locks per process

-From now on we fix a "behavior@@two" $\PP$.
-We will show how to decide if there is a "sufficient deadlock scheme" for $\PP$ in \PTIME.
-For this we need to be able to certify in \PTIME\ that there is no $Z$-"deadlock scheme" as in Definition~\ref{def:z-ds}.
-Our approach will be to eliminate edges from $\Gp$ and construct a "$Z$-deadlock scheme" incrementally, on bigger and bigger sets of locks $Z$.
-We show that this process either exhibits a set $Z$ that is big enough to provide a "sufficient deadlock scheme" for $\PP$, or it fails, and in this case there is no "sufficient deadlock scheme" for $\PP$.
+From now on we fix a "behavior@@two" $\PP$ and its lock graph $\Gp$.
+We will show how to decide if there is a "full deadlock scheme" for $\PP$ in \PTIME.
+For this we need to be able to certify in \PTIME\ that there is no $Z$-"deadlock scheme" for $\PP$, as in Definition~\ref{def:z-ds}.
+Our approach will be to eliminate edges from $\Gp$ and try to construct a "$Z$-deadlock scheme" on increasingly larger sets $Z$ of locks.
+We will show that this process either yields a set $Z$ that provides a "full deadlock scheme" for $\PP$, or it fails, and in this case there is no "full deadlock scheme" for $\PP$.

-The next lemma shows that a "$Z$-deadlock scheme" can be constructed incrementally.
-Suppose we already have a set $Z$ on which we know how to construct a $Z$-"deadlock scheme".
-Then the lemma says that in order to get a "sufficient deadlock scheme" for $\PP$ it is enough to focus on $\Gp\setminus Z$.
+The next lemma provides a condition that allows to extend a "$Z$-deadlock scheme" towards a "full deadlock scheme" for $\PP$, if one exists.
+This lemma is a basic ingredient to construct a "$Z$-deadlock scheme" for increasingly larger sets $Z$ of locks.